domain-protect/domain-protect/docs/bugcrowd.md

 * Bugcrowd issues are only created for vulnerability types which don't support automated takeover

 ## How to enable Bugcrowd integration
-* Create a service account, e.g. domain-protect@company.com and add as an administrator of your Bugcrowd team
+* create a service account, e.g. domain-protect@company.com and add as an administrator of your Bugcrowd team
-* Log in to Bugcrowd as the service account user
+* log in to Bugcrowd as the service account user
-* Create an API token following [Bugcrowd insructions](https://docs.bugcrowd.com/api/getting-started/)
+* create an API token following [Bugcrowd instructions](https://docs.bugcrowd.com/api/getting-started/)
-* Select API version `2021-10-28`
+* select API version `2021-10-28`
-* Set Terraform variables in your CI/CD pipeline or tfvars file, e.g.
+* set Terraform variables in your CI/CD pipeline or tfvars file, e.g.

 ```
 bugcrowd         = "enabled"
 bugcrowd_api_key = "xxxxxxx-xxxxxxx-xxxxxxx-xxxxxxx"
 bugcrowd_email   = "domain-protect@company.com"
 ```
-* Apply Terraform
+* apply Terraform

 ## Bugcrowd emoji in Slack
 * Create a custom emoji in Slack using the [Bugcrowd image](../docs/emojis/bugcrowd.png)